ducakar/openzone/README.md

 * `OZ_SIMD_MATH`: Enable SIMD-specific implementation of linear algebra classes (Vec3, Vec4, Point,
   Plane, Quat, Mat44).
 Currently it yields ~15% worse performance than generic implementations since Vec3 and Point classes are a bit larger (4 floats v.
-3 floats) and there are lots of conversions between a single float and a SIMD register required in OpenZone code.
+3 floats) and there are lots of accesses to vector components in OpenZone code.

 * `OZ_GL_ES`: Use OpenGL ES 2.0 API.
 Always enabled in NaCl platform, on other platforms it will merely use GL ES headers and functions set, it will still initialise OpenGL.